Daniel-KM/Omeka-S-module-Annotate/README.md

 Search can be done with standard api request with properties on `/api/annotations`.
 Some query arguments are specific:

-- `resource_id`: get all the annotations for a specific resource.
+- `resource_id`: get all the annotations for a specific resource or multiple resources.
-- `owner_id`: get all annotations for a specific user.
+- `owner_id`: get all annotations for a specific user or multiple users.
-- `motivation`: get all annotations for a specific motivation.
+- `motivation`: get all annotations for a specific motivation or multiple motivations.

 TODO